 Historical Geography.
 1900.
 Ireland.
 Here are some happy Ulster girls from a linen factory of North Ireland’s chief city.
 Irish linen long ago made a name for itself, and many of the finest handkerchiefs and lingerie come from this source.
 The flax fibre is derived from the stalk of the plant.
 Each girl in the photograph has round her waist a cord sustaining various implements used in her work.
 (Photo by: SeM/Universal Images Group via Getty Images)

-The photograph features 15 girls posing at a linen factory in Northern Ireland.
+The photograph features 15 girls posing at a linen factory in what later became known as Northern Ireland.
 The girl on the right side of the image, second row from the bottom, appears to have something on her shoulder.

 While there appear to be “ghoulish” fingers on her shoulder, referred to by “Inside Edition” as a “mysterious ghost hand,” a helpful reader pointed out that it could simply have been the result of a long camera exposure.
 While instantaneous photography was invented prior to 1900 in the 19th century, some photographers continued to use a long exposure technique.
 One reader tweeted to us, and said: “Looks like the hand of the woman behind her to the right, long exposure, she initially had her hand on her shoulder and then moved, you don’t see a blur because the other woman’s head is in the way.”